 AI is great for larger teams and ticket volumes.
 If you’re small or don’t have a team that requires demand, AI probably isn’t necessary.

 Some good questions to ask yourself: Do you have three or more dedicated agents?
 Do you have a helpdesk?
 Do you have a few hundred (or thousand) tickets a day?
 These are signs that AI could help.
-If you answered 'no' to these questions, AI isn’t a solution you need yet.
+If you answered 'no' to these questions, AI isn’t the solution you need yet.

 4. You don't have helpdesk software